Leitrim Intermediate Football Championship

 The Leitrim Intermediate Football Championship is an annual football competition contested by mid-tier Leitrim GAA clubs.
 The Leitrim County Board of the Gaelic Athletic Association has organised it since 1928.

-Melvin Gaels are the title holders, who produced a miraculous comeback to overcome an eight point deficit in injury time to triumph over Allen Gaels (3-08) to (2-10) in the final held in Páirc Sheán Ui Heislin.
+Allen gaels are the title holders.

 Qualification for subsequent competitions

 The Leitrim IFC winner qualifies for the Connacht Intermediate Club Football Championship and in the event the Leitrim IFC winner winning this competition, they would qualify for the All-Ireland Intermediate Club Football Championship semi-final stage.